junghochoi-playground/dividend_stock_website/README.md

 # Dividend Stock Website
 Web Application to create stock portfolios, review quantitative stock performance, and company news.
+You can create an account and keep track of your favorite companies by searching up ticker symbols and adding them to your portfolio

 ## What I Learned